rust-lang/rust/src/doc/book/ffi.md

 }

 fn main() {
-    // Create the object that will be referenced in the callback let mut rust_object = Box::new(RustObject { a: 5 });
+    // Create the object that will be referenced in the callback: let mut rust_object = Box::new(RustObject { a: 5 });

     unsafe {